Recreational Program

 Levels 5 and 6

-Athlete responsibility, sportsmanship, and self-discipline become more important as the girls progressively develop higher level body skills and apparatus handling.
+Athlete responsibility, sportsmanship, and self-discipline become more important as the girls progressively model difficult level body skills and apparatus handling.
+The gymnasts in these levels compete a floor routine and 3 apparatus routines.
+Each competitive season includes State, Regional and National competition.

 Levels 7 and 8

 Athlete responsibility, sportsmanship, and self-discipline are required as gymnasts in these levels are to be scored using a modified version of the FIG code of points.
+Advanced body skills and pre-mastery apparatus handling are expected in each of the 4 individual routines.

 At this elite competitive stage, the gymnast must master difficult body skills and risk tossing maneuvers.
+Each individual competes in 4 apparatus events choreographed specifically for them.
+Gymnast can earn National Team status based on rank at the USA National Qualifying Competition.

 Beginner Group

 Gymnasts in Levels 4-6 combine to learn 1-2 group routines, one with and one without apparatus.
-Each routine includes 4-5 gymnasts from the same team performing together using exchanges, collaborations, rhythmic dance steps, and required body and apparatus elements.
+Each routine includes 4 gymnasts from the same team performing together using exchanges, collaborations, rhythmic dance steps, and required body and apparatus elements.

 Intermediate Group